Dourasow/Dourasow/README.md

 ### Hi there 👋
+I am a software engineer looking to solve real world problems.
+I have a passion for learning and sharing my knowledge with others as publicly as possible.
+Please feel free to reach out @https://www.linkedin.com/in/abdurahmane-sow-759414168/.
 <!--
 **Dourasow/Dourasow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.